-In the September number of Queensborough, organ of the Queensborough Chamber of Commerce, President Maurice Connolly describes the widening of Queens Boulevard "Queens Boulevard is now almost completely graded to its new width from Long Island City to Jamaica, except for the narrow strip which forms the present roadway.
-When completed to a width of 200 feet, paved and parked through-out, it will be six times longer than the great Champs des Elysees.
+In the September number of Queensborough, organ of the Queensborough Chamber of Commerce, President Maurice E. Connolly describes the widening of Queens Boulevard.
+"Queens Boulevard is now almost completely graded to its new width from Long Island City to Jamaica, except for the narrow strip which forms the present roadway.
+When completed to a width of 200 feet, paved and parked throughout, it will be six times longer than the great Champs des Elysees.
 Only two thoroughfares in the Old World exceed this (Queens Boulevard) in width.
-The Champs des Elysees. in Paris, which is 260 feet wide and the Avenue de Tervueren in Brussels, which is 251 feet wide.
-Ocean Parkway, Brooklyn, is 210 feet wide and the Grand Concourse in the Bronx is 190 feet wide.
+The Champs des Elysees, in Paris, which is 260 feet wide and the Avenue de Tervueren. in Paris, which is 260 feet wide and the Avenue de Tervueren in Brussels, which is 251 feet wide.
+Ocean Parkway, Brooklyn, is 210 feet wide and the Grand Concourse in the Bronx is 190 feet wide."

-President Connolly also writes of Cross Bay Boulevard "joining the Rockaway Peninsula to the mainland of Queens, which presents the greatest example of highway traffic comstruction in the world today.
-A search of the records of engineering construction throughout the world shows that no trestle for highway purposes has ever been built comparable Another great boulevard which will soon be under to this. construction through the southerly portion of Queens and continue across the entire county of Nassau is Conduit Boulevard.
-Second only in importance to Queens Boulevard so Nassau Boulevard, which branches from Queens Boulevard to Elmhurst and continues across the now undeveloped section of the borough south of Flushing, through the proposed Aller Park to Nassau County.
+President Connolly also writes of Cross Bay Boulevard, "joining the Rockaway Peninsula to the mainland of Queens, which presents the greatest example of highway traffic construction in the world today.
+A search of the records of engineering construction throughout the world shows that no trestle for highway purposes has ever been built comparable to this.
+Another great houleverd which will seen be under to this.
+Another great boulevard which will soon be under construction through the southerly portion of Queens and continue across the entire county of Nassau is Conduit Boulevard.
+Second only in importance to Queens Boulevard is Nassau Boulevard, which branches from Queens Boulevard to Elmhurst and continues across the now undeveloped section of the borough south of Flushing, through the proposed Alley Park to Nassau County.
 There it will join the Long Island Parkway."
 He also tells of the widening of Northern Boulevard and Merrick Boulevard.